oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 # Using the Automation Toolkit via Jenkins

+A beginner understanding of Jenkins is required to use this.
+Jenkins integraton iwith the toolkit s provided to jump start your journey with CI/CD for IaC.

 ## **Pre-reqs for Jenkins Configuration**
 * Validation of createTenancyConfig.py output:
   - jenkins.properties file should have been created under /cd3user/tenancies/jenkins_home  as per input parameters in tenancyConfig.properties<br>